ContinuumIO/blz/README.rst

 - NumPy >= 1.7
 - Cython >= 0.19
 - numexpr >= 2.2 (optional, if not present, plain NumPy will be used)
-- Blosc >= 1.3.0 (optional, if not present, a minimal Blosc will be used)
+- Blosc >= 1.3.0 (optional, the internal Blosc will be used by default)

 Building
 --------